-The Project Site ultimately discharges to Lake Champlain, located east of the Project Site.
-The Project does not discharge to a 303(d) waterbody segment listed within Appendix E of GP-0-20-001 and is not located within a restricted watershed listed in Appendix C of GP-0-20-001.
+The Project Site ultimately discharges to Lake Champlain, located east of the Project Site, which is listed as a 303(d) waterbody segment in Appendix E of GP-0-20-001, therefore additional inspection and restoration requirements apply.
+Refer to Sections 8.0 and 11.2 for additional information regarding 303(d) waterbody segment inspection and restoration requirements.
+The Project is not located within a restricted watershed listed in Appendix C of GP-0-20-001.
 The Project Site is located within an AA/AA-s watershed, however the Project does not meet the remaining SPDES permit ineligibility requirements under GP-0-20-001 Part I.F.7.